HomeMarketingIs Influencer Marketing a Good Idea?

 Attribution in influencer marketing is like solving a murder mystery where everyone’s alibi checks out.
 The customer saw the influencer post, visited your website three times, received two emails, saw a retargeting ad, then finally purchased.
 Who gets the credit?

-Single-touch attribution (first or last click) is marketing’s flat earth theory – simple, appealing, and completely wrong.
-Multi-touch attribution models paint a clearer picture, though they’re admittedly more complex to implement.
+Single-touch attribution (first or last click) is simple, appealing, and completely wrong.
+Multi-touch attribution models paint a clearer picture, though they’re admittedly harder to implement.

 The most effective models I’ve seen use a weighted approach: 40% credit to first touch (usually the influencer), 20% to middle touches (email, social posts), and 40% to last touch (often retargeting or direct).
-This acknowledges the influencer’s role in awareness while recognising the journey’s complexity.
+This acknowledges the influencer’s role in awareness while recognising how many steps the customer takes.

 Key Insight: Implement post-purchase surveys asking “How did you first hear about us?”
 Simple, old-school, and surprisingly accurate for validating your attribution model.

-Promo codes remain the gold standard for direct attribution.
-Yes, they’re not perfect – people forget to use them, share them inappropriately, or find better deals elsewhere.
-But they provide a concrete baseline that you can adjust upward by 15-25% to account for these factors.
+Promo codes remain the best option for direct attribution.
+They’re not perfect: people forget to use them, share them inappropriately, or find better deals elsewhere.
+But they give you a concrete baseline that you can adjust upward by 15-25% to account for these factors.

-Honestly, most brands get this backwards.
-They find influencers they like, then hope their audience magically matches.
+Most brands get this backwards.
+They find influencers they like, then hope the audience magically matches.
 That’s like buying a fishing rod before checking if there’s water nearby.

-Audience agreement isn’t just about demographics.
+Audience fit isn’t only about demographics.
 Sure, age, location, and income matter.
-But psychographics – values, interests, lifestyle choices – often matter more.
+But psychographics (values, interests, lifestyle choices) often matter more.
 A 25-year-old investment banker and a 25-year-old artist might share an age but live in completely different worlds.

-The brands crushing it in 2025 use a three-layer agreement approach: demographic matching ensures basic fit, psychographic profiling confirms mindset harmony, and behavioural analysis validates purchase likelihood.
+The brands doing well in 2025 use a three-layer approach: demographic matching checks basic fit, psychographic profiling confirms mindset, and behavioural analysis validates purchase likelihood.
 Miss any layer, and you’re essentially funding someone else’s brand awareness campaign.

 Modern demographic matching goes deeper.
 Income brackets, education levels, family status, employment type, even commute patterns.
-Shopify’s influencer marketing guide emphasises that successful e-commerce brands now track “micro-demographics” like shopping device preference and typical purchase times.
+Shopify’s influencer marketing guide points out that successful e-commerce brands now track “micro-demographics” like shopping device preference and typical purchase times.

 Here’s a framework that’s served me well:

 Next, request audience insights from potential influencers.
-Any influencer worth their salt has this data readily available.
+Any influencer worth their salt has this data ready.
 If they’re cagey about sharing, that’s your first red flag.
 Compare their audience composition to your ideal customer profile.
 You’re looking for at least 60% overlap in core demographics.

 Don’t forget about audience authenticity.
 A perfect demographic match means nothing if half the followers are bots.
 Tools like HypeAuditor or Modash can verify audience quality, checking for suspicious follower patterns and engagement anomalies.